SiaFoundation/siad/doc/api/index.html.md

 meaning that if a user requests the skyfile without specifying a concrete subfile, no content will be automatically served but the skyfile will be downloaded as a zip.
-If not provided, the default path will default to `index.html` if a file with that name exists within the skyfile.
+If not provided, the default path will default to `index.html` if a file with that name exists within the skyfile or to the only subfile in the skyfile, if there is only one.

 **filename** | string
 The name of the file.
 This name will be encoded into the skyfile metadata, and